Treatise on Man: Editorial context

-René Descartes begins to write the treaty in the 1630s and gives up publishing it when he learns of Galileo's condemnation.
+René Descartes begins to write the treaty in the 1630s and gives up publishing it when he learns of Galileo Galilei's condemnation.

 A first version of the text appeared in Latin in 1662, edited and prefaced by Florent Schuyl, who proposed another edition in 1664 in the same language from another manuscript.
 The first French language edition was published the same year, edited by Claude Clerselier.
 It includes figures composed by Descartes, Louis de la Forge and Gérard von Gutschoven, as well as a division into 106 numbered articles by Claude Clerselier.
 There is attached a treatise found in Descartes' inventory under the name of Description of the human body and designated as the Treaty of the fetus by Clerselier, as well as the preface by Schuyl to the Latin edition of 1662 and a long commentary by Louis de la Forge.